EllisBarnes00/EllisBarnes00/README.md

-# Hi 👋, I'm Ellis Barnes
+# Hi 👋, I'm Ellis Barnes!
+Welcome to my GitHub.

-### I'm a Computer Science Student, Harm-Reduction Advocate, and Gamer.
+- 👨‍💻 I am a computer science student, psychonaut, and gamer!
 - 👯 I am always ready to start a new project with people, I have a [Discord][discord_server] where many people are looking for the same.
 It is C/C++ oriented, but feel free to stop by anyways.
 - 🌱 Currently, I am learning C as I find it pretty intuitive and makes me think more about what I am doing than other languages that I have programmed in.
 - 🥅 In 2022 I want to learn more about hacking, unix programming, possibly some game development, and make a blog for what I am learning so people can follow my path.